ImranR98/Obtainium/README.md

      height="80">](https://apt.izzysoft.de/fdroid/index/apk/dev.imranr.obtainium)

 ## Limitations
-- App installs happen asynchronously and the success/failure of an install cannot be determined directly.
-This results in install statuses and versions sometimes being out of sync with the OS until the next launch or until the problem is manually corrected.
 - Auto (unattended) updates are unsupported due to a lack of any capable Flutter plugin.
 - For some sources, data is gathered using Web scraping and can easily break due to changes in website design.
 In such cases, more reliable methods may be unavailable.